GalalAH/parkinson/README.md

                     available: Boolean// you don't have to access it }
                 ],
-                available: Boolean // you don't have to access it }
+                available: Boolean // you don't have to access it]

+                status:int
+                if there is an error
+                message:string
+                status:int
+            }